JHUDMC/LibCal-Website-Customization/README.md

 Custom CSS and JavaScript can be used in order to:

 * Change the public LibCal website on any page, rather than just the homepage
-* Edit the homepage with more advanced featutes than HTML alone can allow
+* Edit the homepage with more advanced features than HTML alone can allow
 * Keep the HTML of the homepage free from lengthy `style="..."` attributes

 Custom CSS and JS are injected into the head of *every* public LibCal page.
-LibCal is nice enough to natiely support this feature in the admin panel.
+LibCal is nice enough to natively support this feature in the admin panel.
 This allows us to change pretty much anything we'd like. *Don't let your dreams be memes*...

 To inject custom code: